-AUBG students are encouraged to form groups based on shared interests and then to establish clubs and organizations to pursue their shared goals in a focused way.
-In order to be officially recognized by AUBG via SG so that they can receive university support and be eligible for funding, clubs must meet the minimum student enrollment, demonstrate active pursuit of their stated goals, and have a constitution, a faculty advisor, and slate of officers filed with Student Government.
+AUBG students are encouraged to form groups based on shared interests and to establish clubs and organizations to pursue their shared goals in a focused way.
+To receive university support and be eligible for funding, clubs must undergo an annual recognition process by the Student Government (SG).
+Clubs must meet a minimum student enrollment, demonstrate active pursuit of their stated goals, and have a constitution, a faculty and/or staff advisor, and a slate of officers filed with SG.